OpenEvents V1: Large-Scale Benchmark Dataset for Multimodal Event Grounding: Conclusion

 \section{Conclusion}

-We introduced OpenEvents V1, a large-scale benchmark for event-enriched image captioning and event-based image retrieval.
-The dataset consists of over 400,000 images and 200,000 articles collected from reputable news sources across a 15-year span.
-To generate high-quality captions, we propose a five-stage human-agentic framework that integrates vision-language models with article grounding and final human verification.
-In addition, we introduce two benchmark tasks: Event-Enriched Image Captioning and Event-Based Image Retrieval.
-We also present baseline results for both tasks.
-This benchmark fills a critical gap in multimodal research by providing large-scale, real-world supervision enriched with contextual information.
+In this paper, we introduced OpenEvents V1, a large-scale benchmark designed to advance research in event-enriched image captioning and event-based image retrieval.
+To ensure high-quality outputs for event-enriched image captioning, we proposed a five-stage human–agentic framework that integrates vision–language models with article grounding and final human verification.
+This framework supports three benchmark tasks: event-enriched image captioning, event-based article retrieval, and event-based image retrieval.
+Baseline results for all tasks demonstrate the challenges and opportunities presented by this dataset, filling a critical gap in multimodal research through large-scale, real-world supervision enriched with contextual information.
+Our benchmark and baselines have been made publicly available to facilitate reproducibility and comparison.
+This dataset also has been utilized in the ACM Multimedia Grand Challenge on Event-Enriched Image Analysis (EVENTA'25)\cite{eventa25} to encourage the development of context-aware multimodal AI systems.

-We expect that OpenEvents V1 will serve as a foundation for future research in grounded generation, retrieval, event understanding, and cross-modal reasoning.
-Our benchmark and baselines will be made publicly available to facilitate reproducibility, comparison, and future challenge organization.
+The OpenEvents V1 dataset can support a wide spectrum of real-world and research-oriented applications.
+Its dual focus on captioning and retrieval makes it an ideal testbed for evaluating retrieval-augmented generation systems and hybrid LLM architectures.
+The integrated article database provides a robust foundation for applications where external factual grounding is essential, enabling adaptations for visual question answering, entity extraction, and multimodal reasoning.

+Future work will focus on expanding the benchmark with multilingual content, multimodal event graphs, and video-based event understanding to capture richer temporal dynamics.

 \begin{acks} This research is supported by research funding from Faculty of Information Technology, University of Science, Vietnam National University - Ho Chi Minh City. \end{acks}